RegainFlow/vending-analytics/CONTRIBUTING.md

 ---

-**Thank you for contributing to the Subcontractor Risk & Opportunity Scorecard!** 🚀
+**Thank you for contributing to the Supplier Risk Assessment & Performance Dashboard!** 🚀

-Your contributions help build a safer, more efficient construction industry.
+Your contributions help build a safer, more efficient supply chain.